Josh Hader: Houston Astros (2024-present)

-On January 22, 2024, Hader signed a five-year, $95 million contract with the Houston Astros.
+On January 22, 2024, Hader signed a five-year, $95 million contract to return to the Houston Astros organization.
 Hader earned his first win as an Astro on April 30, while making his first two-inning appearance since 2019 and first of at least four outs since August 14, 2020, as Víctor Caratini hit a pinch hit, walk-off, two-run home run in the bottom of the 10th inning.
 On August 10, against the Boston Red Sox, Hader converted his 25th consecutive save opportunity, surpassing Brad Lidge's franchise record of 24, and extended that streak to 29 total.
 For the month of August, Hader surrendered one earned run over 13 1/3 innings (0.68 ERA), 0.60 WHIP and .071 BAA, and was recognized as American League (AL) Reliever of the Month, his seventh career monthly award.

 On September 13, 2024, Hader recorded his 30th save, reaching the milestone for a fourth consecutive season, as the Astros collected the 5,000th win in franchise history by defeating the Los Angeles Angels, 5–3.
 Hader made 71 regular season appearances in 2024, posting an 8–8 record, 3.80 ERA, 71 innings, 43 hits, 12 home runs, and 25 walks surrendered and 105 strikeouts.
 He was ninth in the AL in appearances, second in games finished (62) and second in saves (34); both his appearances and games finished totals represented career highs.
+Hader became the 12th major league reliever to attain 100 or more strikeouts over four seasons.
+(Note: The record was five, attained by Rich Gossage, Rollie Fingers, Aroldis Chapman, and Dellin Betances.
+Criteria: Number of seasons player meets criteria, up to 2024, at least 80% games in relief, in the regular season, requiring strikeouts ≥ 100, sorted by descending instances.)